In this excerpt from Painless Poker, I am lecturing about good posture at poker.

 “Hey!” said Charlie.
 “I think I might have just toggled myself.
-In Elements you said something like, If your hands are on your face, you should lower your hands, or raise your face, or both.
+In Elements of Poker you said something like, If your hands are on your face, you should lower your hands, or raise your face, or both.
 I just caught myself leaning my head on my hand.
 That’s a mindfulness toggle, right?”

 “Big time,” I said.
 “I go over this with every client, even online-only players.
 I ask them to sit with an elbow on the table and lean their face on their hand, and I take their picture.
 Then I ask them to sit up, with both hands on the table, and their torso exposed, and I take another picture.
 We look at the pictures and I ask, Which one of these guys would you rather play against?”